-There were 5.8 million small business in the UK at the start of 2019, with SMEs accounting for 99.9% of the business population.
+As of 2022, there were 5.5 million small businesses in the UK, with SMEs accounting for 99.9% of the business population.
 There's no doubt that many people dream of one day becoming their own boss, and it's easy to become captivated by the perks of working your own desired hours and reaping the financial rewards that come with setting up your own business.
 However, this is not the entire picture.
-As a small business owner, you're responsible for overseeing all levels of the business, from people management, allocating and monitoring workload to driving new business and managing cash flow.
+As a small business owner, you're responsible for overseeing all levels of the business, from people management, allocating and monitoring workload to driving new business, and managing cash flow.

 Overseeing the entire operation is not an easy task and small business owners can soon start to feel overwhelmed.
 This can happen slowly, and creep up on you in such a way that you get burnt out before you even recognize that you've been overworked and stressed.
 It's crucial to recognize the signs of stress before they become overwhelming so that you can take action and ensure that your approach to your business is sustainable.
 Here are a few tell-tale signs that you could be experiencing unhealthy levels of stress as a small business owner:

 As the person in charge, you will be constantly interacting with staff, intermediary companies and customers.
 You are expected to be at the forefront of meetings and management and have to maintain the ‘face of the company’.
 Some early signs of stress include finding that the pressure is starting to get you, with routine situations making you feel frustrated quicker.
 You might find you are struggling with your focus and concentration, your mind is in overdrive and eventually, this could lead to exhaustion.
 It's important to recognize this, and often, you may find that your close friends and family notice this before you do.
 If you start feeling as though you're changing, it's time to step back and take a break from the office so that you can recharge your batteries.